river-berlin/unibase/app/backend/src/docs/primitives/cube.md

   }]
 }
 ```
 Creates a rectangular prism with width=20, depth=10, height=5, centered at position [5, 0, 10].

-## Notes
-- All dimensions are in millimeters
-- The cube is always centered at its position
-- Negative values for size are not allowed
-- Position coordinates can be any real number
-- The JSON must be wrapped in an `objects` array